puppetlabs/puppet-instruqt-tracks/pe601-lab-1-0-run-a-pre-built-task/01-run-a-pre-built-task/assignment.md

 1. When you see the **Reconnect** button (after approximately 30 seconds), click it to reconnect to the **Windows Agent 1** node and complete the reboot. ![reconnect button](https://storage.googleapis.com/instruqt-images/reconnect-100.png)

     ✔️ **Result:** Congratulations!
-You just ran a pre-built task — in this case, the task rebooted a specific node.
+You just ran a pre-built task that rebooted the Windows node.

     🔀 Switch to the **Primary Server** tab.<br><br>
 1. Now let's run another task — this time, to return facts about the Windows node.
 Remember to replace `<winagent>` with the name of the Windows node you used earlier: